 As God continued to open unprecedented opportunities, BIEM shifted to a third, larger-scale, period of distribution.
 It was a historic moment when we shipped our first 40-ft. sea container of Bibles.
 In 1996, one shipment alone transported 15,256 Bibles, 2,500 Children’s Bibles, 44,512 Gospels of John, and 6,720 evangelistic booklets.

 Eventually those formerly restricted lands received such freedom that major Bible publishers set up warehouses inside Ukraine and Russia, where we could purchase large quantities for low prices.
 Purchasing Bibles and New Testaments inside countries that once confiscated Scriptures enabled us to sponsor wonderful mass distributions, such as Bibles distributed to the 10,000 officers and recruits on a Ukrainian military base.
 That undertaking led to a new church plant, which in turned has resulted in many new converts, 16 of whom are in various stages of full-time Christian service.
-BIEM coordinated Bible and literature distribution but also translated Gospel tracts, seminary materials, and Bible curriculum that was placed in 43 public schools.
-We also translated select Christian books and scripts for Gospel films.
+BIEM not only coordinated Bible and literature distributions but also translated Gospel tracts, seminary materials, and Bible curriculum that was placed in 43 public schools.
+BIEM also translated select Christian books and scripts for Gospel films.